For emergency help during a bushfire, call triple zero (000).

-Bushfires can occur at any time, throughout Australia, although generally a region will be at greatest risk at a specific time of the year.
-This means we need to be prepared all year round.
+Bushfires can occur at any time in Australia, although some regions will be at greatest risk at a specific time of the year.
+But it's important to be prepared year round.

 Your local council or fire service can tell you how bushfire-prone your area is.

 To ensure you are prepared for a bushfire, you should:

 - make a bushfire preparation plan (or bushfire survival plan)

 - prepare an emergency kit, considering your specific health needs and those of any family members or people you care for

 - be familiar with the fire danger ratings used in your area (for example, 'severe' or 'extreme'), as well as bushfire alert levels (for example, 'watch and act' or 'emergency warning')

 - stay informed and up to date about local conditions (see, 'How can I stay informed about bushfires?', below)

 Your local rural fire service will have information about preparing for a bushfire on its website.
 It may also have a template you can use to make a bushfire survival plan.